ciceklab/UTRGAN/README.md

 - The batch size used to train the model, the default value is 64

 ##### -d, --dataset
 - The CSV file including the UTR samples.
-The default path used is './data/utrdb2.csv'.
+The default path used is './../../data/utrdb2.csv'.

 ##### -lr, --learning_rate
 - The learning rate of the Adam optimizer used to optimize the model parameters.
 The default value is 1e-5.
 If 4 is provided, the learning rate will be 1e-4.

-##### -mil, --min_length
-- Minimum length of the UTRs used for training the model.
-Default: 64.

-##### -mxl, --max_length
-- Maximum length of the UTRs used for training the model.
-Default: 128.

-##### -dim, --dimension
-- The dimension of the input noise, with the default value of 40.

 ### Optimize a single gene for optimization: